RSU School Code: 003168

 - Be sure you meet application deadlines for OTAG (Oklahoma Tuition Aid Grant).

-- FAFSA Tips and Common Mistakes to Avoid
+- 10 Common FAFSA Mistakes to Avoid

 - Use the IRS Data Retrieval Tool to electronically transfer your IRS tax return amounts needed to complete or correct your FAFSA.
 Watch this tutorial to see how.

 - You can list up to ten schools to receive your FAFSA.
 The school code for RSU is 003168.

 - Students, parents, and borrowers are required to use an FSA ID to confirm their identity when accessing their financial aid information and electronically signing federal student aid documents.

 Need help completing the FAFSA?
 Contact us or try one of these self help options:

 - Chat online with U.S. Department of Education or call 800-4-FED-AID (1-800-433-3243)

 - FAFSA: Apply for Aid